 Chapter 3 deals with the finite-gap solutions of the Kadomtsev- Petviashvili and the Korteweg-de Vries equations.
 As a first application of theta functions of Riemann surfaces to integrable systems, it is shown how the so-called Akhieser-Baker functions on curves lead to solutions of these equations.
 Along this way, also Hill’s equation, Lamé’s equation, and the analytic properties of Bloch functions are discussed.

 Chapter 4 is devoted to the higher-dimensional case.
 By means of vector- valued Akhieser-Baker functions on Riemann surfaces, the authors describe the finite-gap solutions of the nonlinear Schrödinger equation, the sine-Gordon equation, and other related systems.

 Chapter 5 explains how the Schottky uniformization of Riemann surfaces and the Poincaré theta series can equally be used to construct solutions of KdV-like equations.

 Chapter 6 discusses the various classical tops via the algebro-geometric approach, essentially by applying the classical theta function relations, through this approach, to concrete Lax equations and their associated Akhieser-Baker functions.
-The main explicit results concern the Kovalevskaya top, the Goryachev-Chaplygin top, the Landau-Lifschitz equation, and other well-known integrable systems of classical mechanics.
+The main explicit results concern the Kovalevskaya top, the Goryachev-Chaplygin top, the $XYZ$ Landau-Lifschitz equation, and other well-known integrable systems of classical mechanics.

 Chapter 7 concerns the problem of interpreting the superposition of finite-gap solutions of integrable nonlinear equations by algebro- geometric constructions and principles.
 This is done by using multi- sheeted coverings of Riemann surfaces, the Weierstrass reduction theory, and relations between theta constants with respect to coverings.